-Since that time I've been tossing around in my head thoughts from experience and observation concerning things that parents sometimes do to unintentionally inhibit real play.
+Since that time I've been tossing around in my head thoughts from experience and observation concerning things that parents (myself included) sometimes do to unintentionally inhibit real play.

 This is what I have so far: